httpx-sh/httpx-site/docs/language-integration/httpfile-rust.md

 }
 ```

-httpfile-rs is under active development, and it is not finished yet.
 For more please visit https://github.com/servicex-sh/httpfile-rs